- Remote learning has been a struggle for many students during the pandemic

 Vision: To change the way young people look at math and science.
 We do this by being interactive and using engaging activities to help make math and science fun.
 We firmly believe that if kids enjoy it, they will naturally want to spend more time on it.
 Repetition will build speed, confidence, and better grades!

-Aanika is in her last year at McMaster University.
+Aanika is a recent graduate at McMaster University, majoring in mathematics and statistics.
 She has extensive experience teaching high school math as well as reading comprehension for early childhood.
 She loves to make learning fun and enjoyable.
 She genuinely cares for others and always encourages her students to develop a growth mindset.

 In her spare time, Aanika enjoys dancing and singing.

-My name is Aliza and I’m currently a full-time student at McMaster University studying Biology and Psychology, Neuroscience, and Behaviour.
+My name is Aliza and I’m currently on my last year finishing my program in Biology, Psychology, and Neuroscience at McMaster University.
 I encourage my students to engage in the material they are learning in order to intrinsically motivate them and inspire them to want to learn more.

 Hello!
 My name is Margarita, but my students know me as Maya.
 I was a Math Instructor at Mathnasium for 2 years.
 While there, I tutored, on average, 20 students per shift from Grades K-12.
 Working with people of all ages has taught me how to adapt to the different learning styles and the individual needs of my students.